omarieclaire/clojure-scala-cantrips/README.md

 ## Intro - *let’s get started*

-Clojure and Scala, both being laguages that run on JVM, have a common denominator.
+Clojure and Scala, both being languages that run on JVM, have a common denominator.
 That is the Java bytecode.
 In order to use a Scala library from a Clojure code we need to know two things;
   * What kind of a Java interface does this Scala code produce?
   * How do we consume a given Java interface in a Clojure code?